Anthony Minghella: Career

 Minghella's debut work was a stage adaptation of Gabriel Josipovici's Mobius the Stripper (1975) and it was his Whale Music (1985) that brought him notice.
 His double bill of Samuel Beckett's Play and Happy Days was his directorial debut and debut feature film as a director was A Little Like Drowning (1978).
 During the 1980s, he worked in television, starting as a runner on Magpie before moving into script editing the children's drama series Grange Hill for the BBC and later writing The Storyteller series for Jim Henson.
-He wrote several episodes of the ITV detective drama Inspector Morse and an episode of long-running ITV drama Boon.
+He wrote three episodes of the ITV detective drama Inspector Morse and an episode of long-running ITV drama Boon.
 Made in Bangkok (1986) found mainstream success in the West End.

 Radio success followed with a Giles Cooper Award for the radio drama Cigarettes and Chocolate first broadcast on BBC Radio 4 in 1988.
 It was revived on 3 May 2008 as a tribute to its author director following his death.
 His production starred Juliet Stevenson, Bill Nighy and Jenny Howe.
 His first radio play Hang Up, starring Anton Lesser and Juliet Stevenson, was revived on 10 May 2008 as part of the BBC Radio 4 Minghella season.

 Truly, Madly, Deeply (1990), a feature drama written and directed for the BBC's Screen Two anthology strand, bypassed TV broadcast and instead had a cinema release.
-He turned down an offer to direct another Inspector Morse to do the project, even though he believed that the Morse episode would have been a much higher-profile ll assignment.
+He turned down an offer to direct another Inspector Morse to do the project, even though he believed that the Morse episode would have been a much higher-profile assignment.
 The English Patient (1996) brought him two Academy Awards nominations, Best Director (which he won) and Adapted Screenplay.
 He also received an Adapted Screenplay nomination for The Talented Mr. Ripley (1999).